Setting Realistic Goals When Returning to Exercise

 "When we work with people at the Fitness Center, we want to know what they like and what they don't like," he says.
 "If they tried something and it was awful, the last thing we want to do is tell them to do it again.
+They'll just look at it like, 'These are professionals telling me to do this, and I hate it, so I am never going to succeed.'
 I want to know what speaks to them."

 Have you always wondered what Zumba is?
 Take a class.
 Do you have fond childhood memories of ice skating?
 Dig out those skates and find a lake that has frozen over.
 The first steps toward fitness could literally be a few extra steps.

 "Are you willing to walk up one extra flight of stairs or park a little further from your office and walk the extra distance?
 These are simple things that you can do right now," Sullivan says.